Road Trip Planner: The Ultimate Guide

-Planning for a vacation with multi stops can be daunting if you don’t know-how.
-I like to map out my road trip with Google Maps to help me figure out my best route.
+Planning for a vacation with multi stops can be daunting if you don’t know how.
+I like to map out my road trip with Google Maps road trip planner to help me figure out my best route.
 It’s quick, easy and accessible.
 Pop each place you want to visit as a multi-stop.
 Enter the stops in an order that makes sense so that Google can give you your total drive time as it would be if you did it without stopping.
-Don’t forget to add on an extra 25% to the estimated time for things like refreshment breaks and traffic.
+Don’t forget to add an extra 25% to the estimated time for things like refreshment breaks and traffic.

 Try to avoid picking an excessively long route.
 You don’t want to spend your vacation stuck in the car, not seeing what your chosen destinations have to offer.
 Driving and sightseeing are part and parcel of your trip so delegate time to both.

 Why Budgeting is Essential

 Saving money is obviously important to us here at Backify… so listen up! 🙂